Cycling Cirque de Troumouse

 Spectacular road leads to the summit of Cirque de Troumouse

-A small car park at the top signifies the end of the climbing.
+A small rest area at the top signifies the end of the climbing.
 If you feel like a short hike there are walking trails to be found at the summit.
-Personally, we think the views of the hairpin road with the surrounding large mountains is one of the most spectacular in the whole of the Pyrenees – make sure you take some photos!
+Personally, I think the views of the hairpin road with the surrounding large mountains is one of the most spectacular in the whole of the Pyrenees – make sure you take some photos!

 - Distance – 91 km / 56 miles